undisef/Chaos_skill_check_Stopin/README.md

-# Chaos Skill Check Project
+# Chaos Skill Check Repository

 This repository contains scripts for viewing and comparing images, as well as test cases required for skill check task.